 It has become so popular that big companies like Apple and Google offer training to their employees.

-If you aren't lucky enough to have an employer to send you on a course, you might like to take advantage of the official MBSR online course, which provides the convenience of distance learning.
+If you aren't lucky enough to have an employer to send you on a course, you might like to take advantage of the official MBSR online course, which provides all the training through convenient distance learning.

-Having taken the course myself and found it incredibly insightful and useful, I thought I'd do a run-down of what to expect for others thinking of doing the same.
+Having taken the course myself and found it incredibly helpful in my work, I thought I'd review the course for others thinking of doing the same.
 I hope you find it useful.

 About the MBSR Course

-Since its inception, more than 22,000 people have completed the Mindfulness-Based Stress Reduction Program with the University of Massachusetts and learned how to use their innate resources and abilities to respond more effectively to stress, pain, and illness.
+Since its inception, more than 24,000 people have completed the Mindfulness-Based Stress Reduction Program with the University of Massachusetts and learned how to use their innate resources and abilities to respond more effectively to stress, anxiety, overthinking, pain, and illness.

-The course combines elements of meditation with modern medical techniques, and is a systematic way to cultivate clarity, insight, and understanding into our lives.
+The course combines elements of meditation with modern medical techniques, and is a practical and easy way to cultivate clarity, insight, and understanding in our lives.

-The MBSR online course focuses on prevention and wellness techniques, demonstrating the best way for you to take care of your physical and mental health, and how to create a greater feeling of resilience and balance.
-Therefore, those who suffer from chronic medical conditions such as high blood pressure, fibromyalgia, cancer, heart disease, asthma or other long-term medical conditions will also find it beneficial.
+The MBSR online course focuses on prevention and wellness techniques, providing practical, free ways to take care of your physical and mental health, and teaching you how to create a greater feeling of resilience and emotional balance.

 The MBSR online course is led by Dr Saki Santorelli and senior instructor Florence Meleo-Meyer, both from the Stress Reduction Clinic Team at University of Massachusetts.